-If you’re not lucky enough to be a Florida resident, you will probably fly to Southwest Florida before joining a cruise from Miami.
+If you’re not lucky enough to be a Florida resident, you will probably fly into Miami Airport before joining a cruise from Miami.
 The Port of Miami leads the way as the “Cruise Capital of the World” and the busy airport in Miami has regular domestic and international flights from most major cities.

-Shuttle buses, taxis, private transportation and ride-sharing services all provide direct transportation between the Port of Miami and nearby airports.
-Just scroll down to find your preferred airport in Southwest Florida and search the cruise transportation options before you book.
+Shuttle buses, taxis, private transportation and ride-sharing services all provide direct transportation between the airport and Port of Miami.
+Just scroll down to find all the cruise transportation options before you book.

 Where is Miami Cruise Port?

-Route from Miami Airport to Port of Miami by Road
+Best Route from Miami Airport to Cruise Port

 To avoid tolls, from the airport take NW17th St to NW 27th Ave then head east on NW North River Drive.
 Exit at NW8th St, turn south on Miami Ave then east on NE5th St which becomes Port Blvd.
 You can then follow signs to your cruise terminal.